LyamTalbot/Scala-Reversi-and-LinkedIn-Queens/README.md

 If you then open the file `index.html`, it will run in the browser.
 The browser can be a tough environment to debug in, though, so
 I recommend doing most of your debugging via the unit tests (writing some where I've not provided them).
-I have written some `prettyPrint` functions so that if you do `println` it'll show you the content of Reversi games and Queens in an understandable format.
+I have written some `prettyPrint` functions so that if you do `println` it'll show you the content of Reversi games in an understandable format.

 Note also that some of the UI won't work until you have implemented your functions -- `NotImplementedError`s can interrupt the rendering.